 Innovative sufficiency solutions and business models for circular economy in the textile sector in Val-de-Marne

-The Val-de-Marne en Transition local experiment aims to create a Local Accelerator Hub in collaboration with a group of 10+ local entrepreneurs, associations, and institutions.
-The hub will focus on rethinking the textile lifecycle by co-creating innovative and disruptive selling, buying, and upcycling solutions on a local scale.
-The experiment also aims to generate local job opportunities and increase the resilience of participating stakeholders and the local community.
+The Val-de-Marne en Transition local experiment aimed to create a Local Accelerator Hub in collaboration with a group of 10+ local entrepreneurs, associations, and institutions.
+The hub was planned to focus on rethinking the textile lifecycle by co-creating innovative and disruptive selling, buying, and upcycling solutions on a local scale.
+The experiment also aimed to generate local job opportunities and increase the resilience of participating stakeholders and the local community.

-The experiment will primarily involve actors from the textile sector, starting with clothing, in the T11 (Grand Paris Sud Est Avenir) intercommunal structure (territory) and extend its focus to the entire Val-de-Marne department covered by the 3 territories: theT10 (Paris-Est-Marne et Bois), T11 (Grand Paris Sud Est Avenir) et T12 (Grand-Orly Seine Bièvre) terrotories., encompassing 53 municipalities.
-The goal is to inspire and motivate other actors to initiate similar actions in the region.
+The experiment would primarily involve actors from the textile sector, starting with clothing, in the T11 (Grand Paris Sud Est Avenir) intercommunal structure (territory) and potentially extend its focus to the entire Val-de-Marne department covered by the 3 territories: theT10 (Paris-Est-Marne et Bois), T11 (Grand Paris Sud Est Avenir) et T12 (Grand-Orly Seine Bièvre) terrotories., encompassing 53 municipalities.
+The goal was to inspire and motivate other actors to initiate similar actions in the region.

 Local Context